Friction

 Friction example - cycling

 As a cyclist rides a bicycle on the road, friction comes into play between the tires of the bicycle and the road’s surface.
-When the bicycle moves forward, the tires make contact with the road, leading to an interaction between their surfaces.
+When the bicycle moves forward, the tires make contact with the road, which leads to an interaction between their surfaces.
 This interaction generates friction, a force that resists the motion of the tires as they slide against the road.
-Friction is crucial for the tires to maintain a grip on the road, providing the necessary traction for the cyclist to control the bicycle and stay balanced while riding.
+Friction is crucial for the tires to maintain a grip on the road and provide the necessary traction for the cyclist to control the bicycle and stay balanced while riding.
 Without friction, the tires would struggle to gain traction, making it difficult and unsafe to ride a bicycle on the road.

 Chalk